watsonsz/watsonmainpage/README.md

-# watsoninterface This is my hello world README.
-I am a hobbyist that thinks code is neato and want to learn more.
-Plus, having a tech-oriented fallback in case my current career falls flat is nice
+# watsoninterface
+The files contained in this repository are going to be the GUI for my family and I to interface with my local FTP server.
+It will also be where I apply concepts and learning from FreeCodeCamp.org as I LEARN to code.